Vibe-House-LLC/memeSRC/README_COLLAGE_TEMPLATES.md

 _Last reviewed: 2025-10-23_

 ## Current Implementation Snapshot (Phase 0)
+> **Testing note:** Automated tests for the template helpers are intentionally omitted in this phase—stick to manual verification steps until the Jest setup is stabilized.

 - [x] `src/pages/ProjectsPage.tsx` is admin-only and reads templates via `loadProjects()` from `src/components/collage/utils/projects.ts`, which persists an array in `localStorage` under `memeSRC_collageProjects_v1`.
 The page re-fetches on window focus and backgrounds caption metadata lookups through `getMetadataForKey` (Amplify Storage).
 - [x] `src/components/collage/utils/projects.ts` defines the legacy `CollageProject` shape and helpers (`createProject`, `getProject`, `upsertProject`, `deleteProject`, `buildSnapshotFromState`).
 Each saved template currently stores `{ id, name, createdAt, updatedAt, thumbnail, thumbnailKey, thumbnailSignature, thumbnailUpdatedAt, state }` in localStorage.
 - [x] `src/components/collage/components/ProjectPicker.tsx` renders the grid UI, recomputes thumbnails with `renderThumbnailFromSnapshot`, and calls `upsertProject` to cache the thumbnail + signature locally.
 When we switch to a remote backend this on-mount write must be replaced or throttled so browsing the list does not spam mutations.